Academic Calendar 2024-2025

 EPID 824 Applied Statistical Learning for Health Data

 This course is for students who are interested in learning about applied statistical learning methods and obtaining practical experience in the application of these method to real-world data.
 This course does not intend to discuss in-depth theoretical and mathematical materials.
-3.0 credit units
+3.0 credit units.
+Fall.

 PREREQUISITE: EPID 821, EPID 822, EPID 825 and EPID 826 or equivalent with permission of the instructors.